Global Health and Underserved Populations Track

 To access these modules, please click here.

-Weekly Global Health Equity Lecture Series
+Global Health Equity Lecture Series

-Mondays at noon to advance core competencies in HIV/AIDS, tropical diseases, public health, policy and advocacy, human rights, bioethics, and health services research.
+The track lunch is designed to advance core competencies in HIV/AIDS, tropical diseases, public health, policy and advocacy, human rights, bioethics, and health services research.
 It also serves as a forum for health professionals, residents, and students from medicine and other disciplines to share ideas and opportunities to advance the global health agenda.
 Residents in their second and third year of residency actively contribute to this conference series by exploring the social, economic, and political issues of country and region of interest through preparatory seminars before departure and through debriefing seminars after the completion of the international experience.

 Evidence-Based Medicine (EBM) for Developing Countries Project

 - Creating a compendium of answerable clinical questions

 - Disseminating and implementing EBM in a resource-poor setting

 - Embarking on a systematic review with instruction and resources provided through the EBM Resident Journal Club.
 For more information, click here.